What's The Hype with Adult Colouring Books?

 Some of those who have enjoyed this trend are adults who never outgrew colouring books, and others are people who picked it up again.
 Adults no longer have to scour the kid's shelves for a good colouring book.
-Let's not forget that some were designed with explicit content that was much more enticing to share with other adults.
+Some are designed with elements and details that were much more enticing to share with other adults.

 Over the last few years, sharing your colouring in pages has become a social affair.
 There are many Instagram and Facebook groups dedicated to those who are passionate about it.

 So, let's take a peek into why they have become so popular because the trend doesn't seem to be going away.